GasStationTV/gstv-invenco-integration/gstv-initiated-messages/configuration-network/configuration-network.md

   "additionalInformation": ""
 }
 ```
-### What Invenco Sends if the Media Files in the Site Configuration are not at a terminal
+### What Invenco Sends if the Media Files in the Network Configuration are not in a terminal
 Follow [Default File Missing at Terminal](#default-file-missing-at-terminal)

 ```javascript